tt-isv-org/scc/article-intro/README.md

 Take note of the `openshift.io/sa.scc` annotation values.
 These will be used as default values when processing SCCs later in this article.

-The annotations define default values for (in order): SELinux options, group IDs, and user IDs.
+The annotations define default values for (in order):

+* SELinux options (MCS stands for multi-category security)
+* group IDs
+* user IDs

 These values are only used if the corresponding SCC access control setting is NOT **RunAsAny**, AND when not specified in the SCC or deployment manifest.
-More on this later.

 ### RBAC Roles